 There is something humbling about floating more than one kilometre above the earth.
 The world stretches out, shifting endlessly as the colours of dawn throw new light on the horizon.
 Captive (and captivated) in a basket, there is simply the moment.
 The sound of silence is interrupted only by the occasional blast of the furnace as it opens to send hot air into the balloon and lift you further away from the world as you know it.
 Without fanfare, the basket has soundlessly departed from the ground and you find yourself peering out at a 360-degree view of the Yarra Valley that is postcard picture perfect in every direction.

 Suddenly the 3am alarm doesn’t matter as you realise that this – this glorious vista at dawn on a cool Tuesday morning – is all that matters.
 This is once in a lifetime, once in a moment even.
-You take a breath and marvel that you are one of ten lucky people together in basket watching the beginning of a new day up close.
+You take a breath and marvel that you are one of ten lucky people together in a basket watching the beginning of a new day up close.
 There is reverence, an unspeakable softness.

 For today’s flight we have headed from our meeting place at Balgownie Estate north towards Glenburn.
 It’s still dark and our strange little convoy of troupees towing wicker baskets seems strangely out of place.
 At the launch site, after a safety briefing and checks, we help the crew get the basket ready and hold the massive balloon (nothing prepares you for how big this silky piece of fabric is – or how much you will be relying on it 100% very soon!) while it is filled with air from a massive fan that is then heated to create lift.
 By 6am, we are one of three hot air balloons ascending into the Yarra Valley skies on a journey of softly panning circles, following the updrifts in a southerly direction.
 Every burst of the furnace bathes us in golden light and transforms the balloons into giant lanterns.
-It’s beyond beautiful.
+It’s above beautiful.

 The skyfilled night gives way to a pink and gold sunrise and our one-hour flight seems to take hours.
 From the safety of our basket we wander the skies, across forests of ancient trees, open paddocks and farmhouses, neverending vineyards and townships.
 If you’re a local, there are recognisable landmarks that you feel you can almost reach out and touch.
 If you are a visitor, you have a perfect vantage point from which to plan where to next!
 From this elevation you see absolutely why the Yarra Valley is a valley – the ring of mountainous terrain embraces a valley that is always green – a lush food bowl and source of water and life, and everything we enjoy the most in life.